saivineethby/HealthOps360-Analytics-Platform/README.md

-# HealthOps360-Analytics-Platform
+# HealthOps360 Analytics Platform

-A data engineering and analytics project simulating patient journey and hospital operations using batch + real-time data.
+Project to simulate hospital analytics using batch and real-time data engineering techniques.